coreemu/core/doc/usage.rst

 * *Export Python script* - prints Python snippets to the console, for inclusion in a CORE Python script.

-.. index:: Execute Python script
+.. index:: Execute XML or Python script

-* *Execute Python script* - invokes a File Open dialog fox for selecting a Python script to run and automatically connect to.
-The script must create a new CORE Session and add this session to the daemon's list of sessions in order for this to work; see :ref:`Python_Scripting`.
+* *Execute XML or Python script* - invokes a File Open dialog box for selecting an XML file to run or a Python script to run and automatically connect to.
+If a Python script, the script must create a new CORE Session and add this session to the daemon's list of sessions in order for this to work; see :ref:`Python_Scripting`.

+.. index:: Execute Python script with options

+* *Execute Python script with options* - invokes a File Open dialog box for selecting a Python script to run and automatically connect to.
+After a selection is made, a Python Script Options dialog box is invoked to allow for command-line options to be added.
+  The Python script must create a new CORE Session and add this session to the daemon's list of sessions in order for this to work; see :ref:`Python_Scripting`.

 .. index:: Open current file in editor